kurmasz/poprawa/README.md

 #### Marks

-Each mark (cell in a "non-info" column) can contain three components:
+Each mark/grade can contain three components:
 1. The mark/grade
 2. The number of late days
 3. A comment (private to the instructor)